 Please do bear in mind that this situation is fluid and subject to change, and we will do our best to ensure you are kept up-to-date with announcements and relevant guidance.

 Further advice is available from UWS’ Resilience and Safety team.
 For more information, please contact Jacqueline Thomson on 3181 or email at firstname.lastname@example.org

-The FCO website contains a list of countries where the new rules will apply and also a handy tool to check a passport is eligible for travel to Europe.
+The FCO website contains a list of countries where the new rules will apply and also a handy too to check a passport is eligible for travel to Europe.

-Staff and students travelling on EEA passports may also require advice about how a no deal Brexit will impact re-entry to the UK after a trip to Europe.
+Staff and students travelling on EEA passports may also require advice about how Brexit will impact re-entry to the UK after a trip to Europe after 31 December 2020.

 Staff and students should take the steps below prior to travel:

 Ensure you have registered your trip via the Business Travel Form In the event of needing treatment abroad, you should contact AonProtect Assistance (appointed by the University’s insurer).
 They operate 24 hours a day, 365 days a year, and can provide advice and assistance on the most appropriate course of action, including guarantees of payments.
 The helpline number is +44 (0)20 7173 7797 website: aonprotectassistance.com